reuterk/pocli/README.md

 The connection to an OwnCloud instance requires a valid configuration.
-The configuration file in JSON format is located at "~/.pocrc" and created at the first invocation of the `poc` command.
+The configuration file in JSON format is located at "~/.pocrc" and created at the first invocation of the `oc` command.
 The default configuration is for the MPCDF datashare service, however, it can be configured freely to connect to other OwnCloud instances.
 No credentials are ever stored in "~/.pocrc".